Constitution and Bye-Laws

 The first Vice President shall be the Vice President Technology.

-- The Executive Committee comprises the ten officers and the Past President.
+The Executive Committee comprises the nine officers and the Past President.

-- The Vice President Technology shall be responsible for the technical programme of the Organisation, preside at technical meetings, and assume the duties of the President in his absence.
+- The Vice President Technology shall be responsible for the technical programme of the Organisation, preside at technical meetings, and assume the duties of the President in their absence.
+The Vice President Technology shall also be responsible for the establishment of organisational committees to arrange ad hoc multi-speaker seminars to cover topics that the Executive Committee considers appropriate.

-- The Vice President Membership shall be responsible for the membership register of the Organisation, shall receive applications and welcome new members, shall monitor delinquent members and changes of address of the membership, and shall assume the duties of the President in the absence of the President and the Vice President Technology.
+- The Vice President Data Protection and Membership shall be responsible for the membership register of the Organisation and maintaining compliance with Data Protection legislation.
+They shall receive applications and welcome new members, shall monitor delinquent members and changes of address of the membership, and shall assume the duties of the President in the absence of the President and the Vice President Technology.

 - The Vice President Arrangements shall be responsible for all meetings of the Organisation, including seating arrangements and refreshments, projection and display facilities.

-- The Vice President External Liaison shall be responsible for promoting the image of the Organisation, shall record events of significance for inclusion in the newsletter, shall arrange collaborative ventures with other Societies, and shall prepare editorial entries for the journals of other Societies.
+- The Vice President External Liaison shall be responsible for promoting the image of the Organisation, shall be the contact for applications for student grants and bursaries, shall record events of significance for inclusion in the newsletter, shall arrange collaborative ventures with other Societies and Academics Institutions, and shall prepare editorial entries for the journals of other Societies.

 - The Treasurer shall be responsible for financial transactions authorised by the Executive Committee, shall maintain the accounts of the Organisation, prepare statements of the financial status of the Organisation as required, and liaise with taxation authorities.
-All cheques for disbursements require the additional signature of the President or the Secretary.
+All payments require the additional approval of the President.

 - The Secretary shall be responsible for all general enquiries and correspondence addressed to the Organisation, shall serve meetings of the Executive Committee by providing an agenda and minutes, whip, and research on specified topics, and shall disseminate information about the Organisation to the membership through a regular input to the newsletter.